KasperKold/test-repo/README.md

-This is my new repo on gitHub
+this is v3 of the repo